adambard/learnxinyminutes-docs/ansible.html.markdown

 Ansible is (one of many) orchestration tools.
 It allows you to control your environment (infrastructure and code) and automate the manual tasks.
-'You can think as simple as writing in bash with python API, Of course the rabbit hole is way deeper.'

 Ansible has great integration with multiple operating systems (even Windows) and some hardware (switches, Firewalls, etc).
 It has multiple tools that integrate with the cloud providers.
 Almost every noteworthy cloud provider is present in the ecosystem (AWS, Azure, Google, DigitalOcean, OVH, etc...).

 But ansible is way more!
-It provides an execution plans, an API, library, callbacks, not forget to mention - COMMUNITY! and great support by developers!
+It provides execution plans, an API, library, and callbacks.

 ### Main pros and cons